 For the best weather in Halong Bay, make sure to visit in the warmer months from April to October.

-Hanoi is one of those Vietnam points of interests you can’t miss.
+Hanoi is one of those Vietnam points of interest you can’t miss.
 The capital of Vietnam is a step back from the chaos of Ho Chi Minh with a charming vibe of old buildings, lakes, pagodas and intricate system of streets dedicated to selling a particular item.
 If I had to choose a city to spend more time in, Hanoi would be it.

 I spent six days exploring Hanoi and surrounds doing a whole complexity of different things, but before leaving Hanoi to explore its wonders there are just so many places to see in the city first.

 Getting around Hanoi is so much easier than that of Ho Chi Minh and that is partly due to a milder and cooler climate.
 The chances of breaking out into a sweat by 8 am are unlikely.
-A few of the best things to do in Hanoi are:

 Lake Hoan Kiem